-Finally, if you are considering changing lenders make sure that the new lender can process your mortgage fast enough to meet your closing timetable.
-You do not want to delay refinance process because you switched lenders although switching lenders to lower your mortgage rate and closing costs can save you thousands of dollars in the long run.
+The final point we want to highlight is that if you are considering changing lenders make sure that the new lender can process your mortgage fast enough to meet your closing timetable.
+You do not want to delay refinance process too long because you switched lenders.